Reviews

 By: Elf

 Wow!
-Zion garden was transformed by pixies into a magical wonderland complete with ceremonial altar, stage, bar, dining & dance areas.
-Zionistas, Weirdigans, honorary Weirdigans, musicians, artists & of course friends & family of the beamingly happy couple filled the space with colour, glamour & good vibes.
-The day was the hottest of the year, bubbles & balloons & dried-flower-petal confetti floated through the air, the ceremony brought tears to a few eyes, the feast was fantastic, the fireworks were spectacular and the celebrations continued until dawn.
-A huge thankyou from Em-Elf & Dave to all those who helped to overwhelm them with loveliness & make it a day filled with memories to last a lifetime.
+The Nutclough garden was transformed by pixies into a magical wonderland complete with ceremonial altar, stage, bar, dining & dance areas.
+Nutclough-ers, Weirdigans, honorary Weirdigans, musicians, artists and of course friends & family of the beamingly happy couple filled the space with colour, glamour & good vibes.
+The day was the hottest of the year, bubbles & balloons & dried-flower-petal confetti floated through the air, the ceremony brought tears to a few eyes, the feast was fantastic (thanks to all who helped), the fireworks were spectacular and the celebrations continued until dawn.
+The Weirdigans tent, put up in case of rain, provided shade from the sun instead!

 REVIEW: Folk Festival, Cumbria, May '05